Artificial Insemination (AI) for Dogs

 Dogs weighing 10 pounds or less can collect 1.5 to 3 milliliters of semen.
-A dog weighing up to 50 pounds can collect 3 to 5 ml of semen and in dogs over 50 pounds, 5 to 8 ml of sperm per collection is possible.
+A dog weighing up to 50 pounds can collect 3 to 5 ml of semen.
+In dogs over 50 pounds, 5 to 8 ml of sperm per collection is possible.

 STORING AND FREEZING SEMEN

 The best success rate is achieved with fresh semen.
 When the female dog is promptly inseminated, the success rate varies with the skill of the breeder but mirrors natural breeding.
-When using semen that is fresh and has been chilled the success rate drops to 59 to 80 percent and frozen semen placed in the vagina beside the cervix holds a low success rate of only 52 to 60 percent.
+When using semen that is fresh and has been chilled, the success rate drops to 59 to 80 percent.
+Frozen semen placed in the vagina beside the cervix holds a low success rate of only 52 to 60 percent.

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health